 Audience Award for Best Documentary Short

-Audience Award for Best Native Cinema film
+Audience Award for Best Native Cinema Film

-Audience Award for Best Adventure film
+Audience Award for Best Adventure Film

-Audience Award for Best Comedy Film
+Audience Award for Best Family Film

 Please no requests for submission fee waivers.
 Alumni filmmakers may contact the Festival for a waiver code for one submission.

-If submitting a work-in-progress, your cut must be received prior to the Early Bird Deadline and final completed work must be received by October 31, 2023.
+If submitting a work-in-progress, your cut must be received prior to the Early Bird Deadline (August 1, 2026) and final completed work must be received by October 15, 2026.

 For exhibition formats, BluRays are accepted for back-up purposes only and are not used in presentations.